CloudVLab/qwiklabs-content-bundle-spec/html/html-spec.md

 [HTML-escaped](https://www.w3.org/International/questions/qa-escapes#use)
 in order to render correctly.

-This is most relevant for HTML/XML contents, for example:
+This is most relevant for HTML/XML content, for example:

 ```html
 <ql-code-block language="html">